bbbbdragon/python-pype-lang-3/README.md

 Here we define the fArgs according to a grammar.
 We use the following notation:

+* `varName` is any legitimate Python variable name.
 * `fArg` is any fArg specified below.
 * `fArg,+` means "one or more fArgs, seperated by commas".
 * `fArg,*` means "zero or more fArgs, seperated by commas".